 Prior to this procedure, supply power to the critical load through the bypass line.
-When you close the UPS input circuit breaker, power is provided to the UPS rectifier.
-The module DC bus voltage ramps up to the nominal battery voltage and the UPS inverter turns on when the DC bus reaches the proper voltage.
-You can then close the battery circuit breaker, and transfer the load from bypass to UPS output per instructions on the Load Transfer Procedures Screen.
+Start-up each UPS module according to the module start-up procedures.
+You can then transfer the load from bypass to the UPS system per instructions on the SCC Load Transfer Procedures Screen.